 The Coop Marketing School was a response to growing demand from an earlier initiative called Coop Marketing Fridays, a series of webinars born out of the COVID-19 pandemic and its impact on cooperatives’ buyers and supply markets.
 During the pandemic, CECE partner cooperatives experienced a decline in sales due to contract cancellations resulting from market disruptions, and reduced production from members resulting from a slowdown in operations due to COVID-related safety measures.
 This, coupled with cooperative members’ social isolation, disconnectedness, and pandemic-related deaths, led to depression, anguish, and frustration among them, which CECE aimed to address through a range of coaching activities to improve psychological wellness and to stimulate business resiliency and recovery.

-These activities were bolstered by the activation of social networks within cooperatives through the creation of Facebook fanpages and WhatsApp groups, learning groups, contests, and Coop Marketing Fridays, a weekly webinar series designed to train cooperative members and management staff in digital marketing, e-commerce, photography, and video production.
+These activities were bolstered by the activation of social networks within cooperatives through the creation of Facebook fanpages and WhatsApp groups, learning groups, contests, and Coop Marketing Fridays, a weekly webinar series designed to train cooperative members and staff in co-op digital marketing, e-commerce, photography, and video production.
 In 2020, CECE organized 29 webinars.
 Over 50% of those who attended were women.

 By the end of 2020, CECE Peru noted several achievements in relation to its marketing activities.
 For example, it improved cooperative member communication during this period of isolation and crisis; disseminated messages on cooperative identity, health, markets, and production; promoted learning among cooperative members and across cooperatives; increased self-esteem and member fidelity; facilitated leadership development; and strengthened the participation of women and youth in their cooperatives.
 Due to the overwhelming success of Coop Marketing Fridays and continued demand from participants for additional technical assistance in marketing, NCBA CLUSA, with the support of marketing specialist and CECE coach Natalya Fabrikantova, launched the Coop Marketing School in January 2021.